Profile

 Expertise

 Alex defends regularly in the Crown Court and takes instructions in the full range of criminal work.
-Recently, he has represented defendants charged with fraud, drug supply, burglary, stalking, sexual assault, money laundering, controlling and coercive behaviour, administering a noxious substance, GBH and wounding with intent.
-He also has a particular interest in Youth Court work.
+Recently, he has represented defendants charged with murder, gross negligence manslaughter, fraud, drug supply, money laundering, administering a noxious substance, GBH and wounding with intent.

 He has acted in several private prosecutions, including one involving complex allegations of trans-national fraud.
 He is on the SFO’s C panel of prosecution counsel and is currently instructed by the SFO as second junior in a prosecution relating to an alleged Ponzi scheme.